It is a chemotherapy drug used to treat breast cancer.

 Numbness and tingling in the hands or feet (peripheral neuropathy)

 Some people using carboplatin have numbness or tingling in their hands and feet.
 This is due to the effect of carboplatin on the nerves and is known as peripheral neuropathy.

-In most cases it is mild and disappears shortly after treatment ends, although in some cases it may be permanent.
+In most cases, it is mild and disappears shortly after treatment ends, although it may be permanent in some cases.
 If severe, the dose of carboplatin may need to be lowered or stopped altogether.

 If you have numbness or tingling, tell your specialist team so they can control your symptoms.